-The information below contains technical information relating to ongoing operations and performance of the Metro Nashville District Energy System.
+The information below provides technical information for customers and engineers interested in connecting to the Metro Nashville District Energy System.

 DES System Descriptions